projectcalico/calico/master/reference/calicoctl/commands/replace.md

   Valid resource types are:

-    * node
+    * bgpConfiguration
     * bgpPeer
+    * felixConfiguration
+    * globalNetworkPolicy
     * hostEndpoint
-    * workloadEndpoint
     * ipPool
+    * networkPolicy
-    * policy
+    * node
     * profile
+    * workloadEndpoint

   Attempting to replace a resource that does not exist is treated as a terminating error.

-  The output of the command indicates how many resources were successfully eplaced, and the error reason if an error occurred.
+  The output of the command indicates how many resources were successfully replaced, and the error reason if an error occurred.

   The resources are replaced in the order they are specified.
 In the event of a failure replacing a specific resource it is possible to work out which